MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Rebuild

 In some scenarios, the delta that must be overcome to carry forward an application can be too large to justify further investment.
-This is especially true for applications that used to meet the needs of the business, but are no unsupported &/or misaligned with how the business processes are executed today.
+This is especially true for applications that used to meet the needs of the business, but are now unsupported or misaligned with how the business processes are executed today.
 In this case, a new code base is created to align with a cloud native approach.

 Common drivers could include: